astronomer/docs/software/integrate-auth-system.md

 ## Manage users and Teams with SCIM

 Astronomer Software supports integration with the open standard System for Cross-Domain Identity Management (SCIM).
-Using the SCIM protocol with Astronomer Software allows you to automatically provision and deprovision users and Teams based on templates for access and permissions.
-It also provides better observability through your identity provider for when users and Teams are created or modified across your organization.
+Using the SCIM protocol with Astronomer Software allows you to automatically provision and deprovision users and Teams based on templates that define permission and accesses.
+It also centralizes user management so that you can configure Astronomer user permissions directly from your identity provider (IdP).

 :::info

 SCIM works because the IdP pushes updates about users and teams to Astronomer Software.
 This means your Astronomer Software platform must be connected to the internet to receive those updates.
 If you are running Astronomer Software without exposing it to the internet, there might be solutions for routing SCIM traffic depending on your combination of cloud provider and IdP.
 Contact [Astronomer support](https://support.astronomer.io) for more information.

 :::

 <Tabs